AugustanaCSC305Fall24/BitternRepo/README.md

 ###External API

-ChatClient.java sends an HTTP POST request to the specified URL (https://hamapi-abdulsz-abduls-projects-03968352.vercel.app/rag/) with the JSON payload.
+- ChatClient.java sends an HTTP POST request to the specified URL (https://hamapi-abdulsz-abduls-projects-03968352.vercel.app/rag/) with the JSON payload.
-This URL is the hamapi.py file that generates responses from the OpenAI API, which are extracted and returned as JSON responses.
+- This URL is the hamapi.py file that generates responses from the OpenAI API, which are extracted and returned as JSON responses.
 It implements FastAPI and is hosted on Vercel.
+- hamapi.py is located at BitternRepo/BitternProject/

 ### Prerequisites